Home Feedback Contents Search

 The Use of the 12-Step Programs, Recovery Groups, and Recovery Resources

-The 12-step programs provide a suggested structure and support for healing our lives of outmoded and self-destructive patterns.
 They incorporate a belief in God or Higher Power—of your understanding.
-Rigorously applying the 12 Step process brings about a deep healing of a person's relationship with themselves and other people.
+Rigorously applying the 12 Step process brings about a deep healing

-A person also learns the invaluable skill of self-evaluation (introspection), self-honesty, problem solving, and solution discovery.
-I have personally witnessed the incredible transformative power of the 12-step programs.
 They can be a wonderful, life-long support group for the chronic challenge of being overweight and other addictions.

 A Prescription for Well-being

 Just as we get rid our bodies of physical wastes and toxins—so too—rid yourself of emotional wastes by finishing unfinished business—by not going to bed when consumed by negative emotions (see step 11 description below).
-A key skill is learning how to take time to settle disagreements and make any needed amends.
-Following this process each day produces mental, emotional and physical well-being.

 The 12-step groups help a person learn how to do this through the use of program tools.
 In Overeaters Anonymous the tools are: the fellowship (going to meetings), following a healthy eating plan and not compulsively overeating, literature, writing, using the telephone to contact members, contacting a sponsor (a person who knows the program and helps you apply it), anonymity, and providing service and support to other members.